 “… a virtually unreformed Conservative agenda.”

 Lewin is the first parliamentary candidate to have defected, and follows a long line of councillors who have defected to Labour from both the Lib Dem and Conservative parties since the formation of the coalition.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.